Navegg/navegg-frontend-challenge/README.md

-# navegg-frontend-challenge

-# Create a Tree List
+# Navegg Frontend Challenge - Create a Tree List

 Many web applications use lists for data reporting.
 One well-used format is the Tree List.
 Your test is to recreate a short version of a Tree List with the following specifications: